The Young Women's Studies Club at Hoover High School: Community Partner with the Department of Women's Studies at SDSU

 Sample activities are:

-• HOMECOMING PARADE FLOAT: YWSC members and SDSU Women's Studies students conceptualize and create a “float” paying tribute to women in Hollywood for Hoover's annual Homecoming Parade.
-The women celebrated include actors, directors, producers and screenwriters.
-In regular meetings and after school, these inter-generational students collect posters and visuals, research descriptions, and decorate a van volunteered for the purpose.
-Club members and college students, dress as famous women performers, parade in front of the van carrying a banner announcing themselves as the YWSC.
-In a meeting shortly after this event, an SDSU Women's Studies professor shows clips of women in film, and a lively discussion followed.
+• Homecoming Parade Float: YWSC members and SDSU Women's Studies students conceptualize and create a “float” (a decorated van) paying tribute to women for Hoover's annual Homecoming Parade.
+Club members and college students, dress as famous women performers, parade in front of the van carrying a YWSC banner.

-• COLLEGE APPLICATION WORKSHOP: Prior to colleges' application deadlines, SDSU Women's Studies M.A. students held a workshop with Club members on "How to Apply to College" and "How to Get Financial Aid."
-We have historical evidence that YWSC club members have a much higher than average college application--and attendance-- rate than their peers at Hoover High School precisely because of this mentoring.
+• College Application Workshop: Prior to colleges' application deadlines, SDSU Women's Studies M.A. students held a workshop with Club members on "How to Apply to College" and "How to Get Financial Aid."

-• GUEST SPEAKER: An M.A. student at SDSU speaks on issues related to the research for her Master's thesis.
+• Guest Speaker: An M.A. student at SDSU speaks on issues related to the research for her Master's thesis.
 The discussion can lead to personal stories and recollections.
-Appropriate measures were taken to direct students to counseling services after this discussion, especially if the topic relates to violence against women.

 Susan E. Cayleff firstname.lastname@example.org